Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 * You can customize the "Download Now" button text of an item to anything you want.
 * Ability to add the download now buttons to your sidebar widget.
 * Create password protected download now buttons.
 Users will only be able to download the file if they enter the correct password.
 [View the tutorial](https://www.tipsandtricks-hq.com/create-a-password-protected-download-file-6838)
+* Option to add additional security to your downloadable files with the [Enhanced File Protection Feature](https://simple-download-monitor.com/enhanced-file-protection-securing-your-downloads/).
 * Shortcode to show the download counter of a file.
 Use it to show off your file download count.
 * Shortcode to show all the downloads from a particular category.
 * Shortcode to embed a file tree browser for your downloadable files.
 The file browser is ajax based and it shows the files structured by categories.